dlunizg/dlunizg.github.io/labs/lab4EN.md

 p(z)=N(0,1)
 $$

-By doing this, we seemingly limit the hidden lyer in representing the important features.
+By doing this, we seemingly limit the hidden layer in representing the important features.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lab4/VAE1.svg" width="50%">